 Other things that can potentially crop up with Airedales are dental issues and allergies.
 It's important to talk with your vet to see what steps you can take to help prevent these from occurring in your Airedale.

-Airedale terriers were first bred by mill workers in Northern England's Aire Valley in the mid-1800s.
+Airedale terriers were first bred by mill workers in Northern England's Aire Valley in the mid-1800s, according to the Airedale Terrier Club of America.
 Their function was to hunt rats and other small prey, as well as to join in the hunt for ducks and other small animals.
-The breed was soon recognized for its sharp intelligence, and they were used as working dogs on farms, in the police force, and even in the military.
+The dogs were soon recognized for their sharp intelligence, and they were used as working dogs on farms, in the police force, and even in the military.